tqhuy2018/Casper-ObjectiveC-sdk/Docs/Usage.md

 You can download and test a full App Project in this address: https://github.com/hienbui9999/SampleCallToCasperObjectiveCSDK

 Remember with this App Project when call for account_put_deploy RPC you need to set up the path for the Pem key for both Ed25519 and Secp256k1 Crypto.
+Please read the Readme information carefully of how to use this sample project.

 ### 2. Import and using Casper ObjectiveC SDK from ObjectiveC package